reblocke/reblocke.github.io/_portfolio/2020-Jounal-Club.md

 date: 2020-05-09
 location: "Birmingham, AL, USA"
 ---

+Perceptions of a Novel Approach to Chief Resident-Led Journal Club in the Era of Clinical Practice Guidelines.
+Locke B, Wright J, Anton M, Raaum S, Milne C.

 An educational innovation to adapt the Journal Club format to modern frameworks of evidence-based medicine (EBM).